FAIRmat-NFDI/nomad-tutorial-workflows/docs/api.md

-# Using NOMAD’s API for project management
+# Part 2: Using NOMAD’s API for Project Management

-*In this part of the tutorial, you will learn how to interface with NOMAD programmatically using a Python module built to simplify the API (application programming interface).
-Functionalities for uploading data, editing metadata of uploads, creating datasets with multiple uploads, and publishing data will be covered.
-Attendees will use these functionalities to manage a portion of the data from the example project workflow, in particular, the subset of data that is automatically recognized and processed by one of NOMAD’s existing parsers.*
+## 🎯 What You Will Learn

+- How to interface with NOMAD using a simplified Python API
+- How to (programmatically) upload data, edit metadata, create datasets, and publish data

+---

-## Programmatic Uploads
+## 🛠️ Programmatic Uploads

+**Challenge:**
-*Challenge:* You need to upload the DFT calculations to NOMAD, but this large set of calculations were performed and are currently stored on your groups HPC cluster.
+You need to upload the DFT calculations to NOMAD, but this large set of calculations were performed and are currently stored on your groups HPC cluster.
 (Here we will only work with 3 calculations for demonstration purposes).

+**Your Solution:**
-*Your Approach:* Use the NOMAD workflow utility plugin!
+Use the **[`nomad-utility-workflows`](https://fairmat-nfdi.github.io/nomad-utility-workflows/){:target="_blank"}** module!

 !!!
 Warning "Attention"
     The exercises have to be performed in a jupyter notebook (several will be provided during the tutorial) or in the same terminal/python session to retain the imported packages and defined variables during each step.